| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 ever in consensus over an issue beyond our ancient creeds, this is

+one.
 Despite this consensus, and despite the repeated votes of our

 General Conferences, usually by significant margins, numerous clergy,